freshbreathmint/miracle/doc/Roadmap.md

 ## Timeframe

-Ideally version 1.0.0 should be complete by the end of August 2024.
+Ideally version 1.0.0 should be complete by the end of September 2024.